ShahmeerNaeem/insurance_claim_prediction/README.md

 # 🧠 Insurance Claim Prediction (Logistic Regression)

-A hands-on data science project to predict whether a customer is likely to make an insurance claim, using demographic and policy-related information.
-This project showcases custom feature engineering, statistical modeling, and performance evaluation — all built from scratch without pre-labeled target data.
+A hands on data science project to predict whether a customer is likely to make an insurance claim, using demographic and policy related information.
+This project showcases custom feature engineering, statistical modeling, and performance evaluation all built from scratch without pre-labeled target data.

 ---